derrandz/gemini-dht-spec/Routing-Algorithm-And-Structure.md

 And top it off, we suggest to implement Kelips' OneHop logic of maintaining the whole network state in all nodes for small network sizes.

-The lower the level, the broader the scope of the peer.
+We can think of this as: the smaller the network, the broader the scope of the peer (_ the larger the routing state_).

 ##### Formalization